stat133-sp19/hw-stat133-yangluanne/workout01/report/workout01-luanne-yang.md

 At this point, it is easy to conclude that Curry, Thompson, and Durant were the better shooters.
 If they are shooting most of the times, then that means their teammates know that they have a higher chance at making the shot.
 There can be many reasons for this.
 One is that their positions allowed them to get more shots than others.
 Another may be that they are just more skilled in shooting.
 However, a closer look at the numbers gives a different perspective.

 The table below displays the overall (including two point field goals and three point field goals) effective shooting percentage of all five players.
-It includes he total number of shots made by each player (labeled "TotalShots"), the number of shots made (labeled "ShotsMade"), and a percentage of shots made out of the total shots (labeled "PercentMade"). \#\#\#\# Effective Shooting % by Players
+It includes the total number of shots made by each player (labeled "TotalShots"), the number of shots made (labeled "ShotsMade"), and a percentage of shots made out of the total shots (labeled "PercentMade").

+#### Effective Shooting % by Players

 | Name           |  TotalShots|  ShotsMade|  PercentMade|
 |:---------------|-----------:|----------:|------------:|